ctwomey1/d2l-fetch/README.md

 	});
 ```

-### WithoutMiddleware
+### RemoveTemp

-Use the `withoutMiddleware` function to temporarily remove a specified middleware from the middleware chain.
+Use the `removeTemp` function to temporarily remove a specified middleware from the middleware chain.
 Returns a new `D2LFetch` object with the updated middleware chain.

 Example: